UniversalDependencies/docs/workgroups/core.md

 ~~~

-If dative arguments are core objects, then we have to distinguish them from
+If dative arguments are core objects, then we may want to distinguish them from
-benefactive adjuncts that are also encoded as bare nominals in the dative:
+benefactive adjuncts that are also encoded as bare nominals in the dative
+(that is, if we acknowledge that benefactives should be adjuncts):

-* _Zuzka Martinovi udělala večeři._ “Zuzka prepared a dinner for Martin.”
+* _Zuzana Martinovi udělala večeři._ “Zuzana prepared a dinner for Martin.”
+* _Zuzana Martinovi koupila večeři._ “Zuzana bought a dinner for Martin.”
+* _Zuzana Martinovi objednala večeři._ “Zuzana ordered a dinner for Martin.”
+* _Zuzana Martinovi snědla večeři._ “Zuzana ate Martin's dinner.”

 Similarly, there are objects realized as bare genitives and even instrumentals,
 with the same passivization pattern as datives.
 Instrumental objects have to